kunle123-ui/kunle/Smart-Contract.md

   }
 }
 ```
-If you are following along in eosd, then you should have seen the following scroll by the screen:
+If you are following along in nodeos, then you should have seen the following scroll by the screen:
 ```base
 Hello World: ${account}->hello
 Hello World: ${account}->hello